alperkan1/BATTEL-SHIP-PJ3-/README.md

 ### i.
 User Aims

-- To be able to play a simple battle ship game.
+- To be able to play a simple battleship game.
-- To play the game and have a different location of ships every time i play.
+- To play the game and have a different location of ships every time I play.
-- To have easly readable text and scores.
+- To have easily readable text and scores.
 - Quick navigation from from input to input.

 ### ii.
 Site Creator Aims

 - To to be able to get a score at the end to see how well I did.
 - For the ships to be randomly placed each time of the game.
-- for the ame to be playable easily.
+- For the game to be playable easily.

 ## 3. Technical Design